OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * EVASIONROBUSTMODEL.
 Choose a model design, configuration and/or training approach to maximize resilience against evasion (Datascience).

+  A robust model in the light of evasion is a model that does not display large changes in output for small changes in input.

   Example: measure model robustness by trying small input deviations to detect strong output changes.
 These strong output changes require investigation as they indicate local lack of *graceful degredation* resulting in sensitivity to evasion attacks.
 These issues can be addressed by for example increasing training samples for that part of the input domain.

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.